Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 1. Arguments of the caller function.
 2. Companion object for the target type (User).
 3. Companion object for the constraint interface we're looking for (Repository).
-4. Subpackages of the package where the target type (User) to resolve is defined.
+4. Subpackages of the package where the target type (User) to resolve is defined, **under the same gradle module**.
+The extension needs to be marked as `internal`.
-5. Subpackages of the package where the constraint interface (Repository) is defined.
+5. Subpackages of the package where the constraint interface (Repository) is defined, **under the same gradle module**.
+The extension needs to be marked as `internal`.

 All other instances are considered orphan instances and are not allowed.
 See [Appendix A](#Appendix-A) for a modification to this proposal that allows for orphan instances.